vinaydhegde/vinaydhegde.github.io/_posts/2019-12-27-DockerfileReference.md

 Instructions are not case sensitive.

 **Parser directives:**
-Parser directives are optional
+Parser directives are optional\s\s
-Parser directives do not add layers to the build
+Parser directives do not add layers to the build\s
 #directive =  value

 **Environmnet variables:**
-Environment variables are declared with ENV statement For example:
+Environment variables are declared with ENV statement\
+For example:
 ENV abc=hello
 ENV foo bar